A Princeton University study found that people judge others within one tenth of a second of meeting them.

 Even better, some brick homes in cities got covered up with nasty vinyl siding in the 1980s.
 If you have a listing like this, tearing it off and repointing the brick can put your listing in another price point!

 Tumble-down fences and crooked gates are a sign of only one thing for your clients.
 Decay.
 To prove your listing is a fresh, vibrant place to live and raise a family, replacing broken fence posts and gates is a must.

 Unless you have a very rare and sought-after property, the odds of profiting from your curb appeal projects are low.
 Construction costs are high, material costs are high, and in many markets, homes are priced very similarly.

 While some markets might allow large price increases from minor repairs and aesthetic improvements, investing money in curb appeal can be a gamble.

-In order to reduce your risk, you might want to stick to the curb appeal idea that have a proven ROI.
-Here are the three curb appeal ideas with the best ROI according to a recent study by Remodeling.com.
+In order to reduce your risk, you might want to stick to the curb appeal ideas that have a proven ROI.
+Here are the two curb appeal ideas with the best ROI according to a recent study by Remodeling.com.

 The idea here is not to fool your home inspector or contractor, but to give your listing a luxurious appearance at a fraction of the cost of traditional construction techniques.

 Stone veneer is also very versatile.
 It can be used to add gravitas to a traditional home like the one above, or used on accent walls, stair treads, or even concrete retaining walls.

 While stone veneer projects can vary from covering an entire home to just the columns on a front porch, the study ranked it as having the best return on investment of any curb appeal project at 97.1%.